curityio/mcp-authorization-secured-api/README.md

 ## Run the End-to-End Flow

-The example shows how an AI agent could access secure information about financial trades.
+The example shows how an AI agent could access secure information.\
+The API data in this example contains only fictional hard-coded stock prices.

 ### Install Prerequisites